Pages

 Paul and I at Reunion

 Fifty-five years later, all those high school students gathered together in one place.
-Their former anger, competitions, or frustrations were all like water under the bridge.
+Their former anger, competition, or frustrations were all like water under the bridge.
 Present and future was what they held.
 The organizers did a fantastic job making the reunion affordable and possible.
-In the past five years, they were selling raffle tickets to donate to the event.
+In the past five years, they were holding bake sales and selling raffle tickets to donate to the proceeds to the event.

 Deborah North and I

-We celebrated the Labor Day with Alexies's family.
-Michael and Joann's four kids came, including two month-old Charly (Charlotte).
-It was a real treat to enjoy authentic Greek home food, such as spanakopita, lamb, baklava, etc. On our way to the Cleveland airport, Paul was lamenting our missed opportunities to visit his Greek Church and downtown Youngstown.
+We celebrated Labor Day with Alexees's family.
+Michael and Joann's four kids came, including two-month-old Charly (Charlotte).
+It was a real treat to enjoy authentic Greek home cooked food, such as spanakopita, lamb, baklava, etc. On our way to the Cleveland airport, Paul was lamenting our missed opportunities to visit his Greek Church and downtown Youngstown.
 At that very moment, he happened to glance over his shoulder to see a magnificent building beckoning.
 Since there's no time like the present, we exited immediately to go through downtown streets and revisit this building that turned out to be his former church.

 Former Greek Orthodox Church, now Apostolic Faith Temple